Palawan Stink Badger - A mephitid endemic to Palawan

 Mydaus marchei photo by Jojo De Peralta

 Let me introduce you to our endemic Mydaus marchei (Huet, 1887), the Palawan Stink Badger.
-The Palawan Stink Badger was once thought to be more related to badgers than with skunks because of its appearance that closely resemble badgers.
-It was recently re-classified as one of the Mephitidaea family of mammals comprising the skunks and stink badgers.
-Like all mephitids, this guy possess a specialized anal glands that can spray a powerful noxious chemical.
+The Palawan Stink Badger was once thought to be more related to badgers than skunks because of its appearance that closely resembles badgers.
+It was recently reclassified as one of the Mephitidaea family of mammals comprising the skunks and stink badgers.
+Like all mephitids, this guy possesses specialized anal glands that can spray a powerful noxious chemical.
 The M. marchei rely almost entirely on this powerful odour for their defense.

 Mydaus marchei photo by Jojo De Peralta